 Disposable vs. Reusable Gloves

 Disposable gloves are thin, generally 4 - 8 mils thick.
-This allow the user to retain good touch sensitivity and dexterity, but they have poor chemical resistance.
+This allows the user to retain good touch sensitivity and dexterity, but they have poor chemical resistance.
 They are designed to protect against incidental rather than intentional contact with chemicals and should be changed after any splash.
 They are designed for single use only and should be discarded after use.

-Disposable gloves are not suitable for handling some aggressive or highly hazardous chemicals.
+Disposable gloves are not suitable for handling aggressive or highly hazardous chemicals.
 They provide little useful protection against physical hazards as they easily tear or puncture if snagged.

 Re-usable gloves usually have a longer cuff length than a disposable glove made with the same material, and so offer better protection against liquid slopping over the top of the glove.

 If frequently re-used the gloves should periodically be turned inside out and the inner surface washed and rinsed off.
-Re-useable gloves should be inspected before each use for discoloration, cracking at flexion points or damage and should be discarded if found.
+Re-useable gloves should be inspected before each use for discoloration, cracking at flexion points, or damage and should be discarded if found.
 They must also be discarded if the inside becomes contaminated.

 Incidental Contact vs Intentional Contact